vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 1. Open the folder where you downloaded the EXE file.
 2. Double-click on the EXE file to run it.

-At this point, windows smart screen will block the app from running.
+At this point, the Windows smart screen will block the app from running.
 As I am not a signed developer by Microsoft, this warning will appear.

 3. If you get the warning, click on "More Info" and then click on "Run Anyway".
 4. Wait for the installation to complete.